A deep solver for BSDEs with jumps: Numerical results

 The final example we propose provides evidence for the feasibility of the proposed algorithm for the infinite activity case.
 We consider the CGMY process, which is a pure jump L\'evy process $L$ with characteristic triplet $(0,0,\nu(\de z))$, where the L\'evy measure is given by

 The L\'evy measure corresponds to that of a difference of two tempered stable subordinators, meaning that we can write $L_t=L^+_t-L^-_t$ where \begin{itemize} \item $L^+$ has triplet $(0,0,\nu^+(\de z))$, where $\nu^+(\de z):=C\frac{e^{-Mz}}{z^{1+Y}}\mathtt{1}_{\{z>0\}}\de z$; \item $L^-$ has triplet $(0,0,\nu^-(\de z))$, where $\nu^-(\de z):=C\frac{e^{-Gz}}{z^{1+Y}}\mathtt{1}_{\{z>0\}}\de z$. \end{itemize} In the following we outline the procedure to approximate a tempered stable subordinator by following \cite{Cont2003} and references therein among others.
 Since the procedure is the same for $L^+$ and $L^-$, we choose to concentrate on $L^+$.
-We fix $\epsilon>0$: this will represent a threshold for jump sizes: all jumps smaller than $\epsilon$ will be approximated by a diffusion process, whereas all jumps larger than $\epsilon$ will be approximated by a suitably constructed compensated compound Poisson process.
+We fix $\epsilon>0$, which represents a threshold for jump sizes where all jumps smaller than $\epsilon$ are approximated by a diffusion process, whereas all jumps larger than $\epsilon$ is approximated by a suitably constructed compensated compound Poisson process.
 We first look at the large jumps.
 The jump compensator of the approximating compound Poisson process is given by

 where we set $a:=1-Y$.
 Let us now recall the lower incomplete Gamma function as implemented in \texttt{scipy} or \texttt{Matlab} $\Gamma(a,M\epsilon):=\frac{1}{\Gamma(a)}\int_0^{M\epsilon}\ell^{a-1}e^{-\ell}\de \ell$, where $\Gamma(a)$ is the Gamma function computed in $a$.
 We conclude that